NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 contributed to the blended DEM.
 See this tool's :ref:`manual page
 <sfs_blend>` for more details.

+(Note that if one tries to blend an SfS terrain obtained after ``pc_align``, that won't have the same extent as the LOLA terrain, which will make this command fail.
+It is suggested that the input LOLA terrain be prepared with ``gdalwarp -te <corners>`` as described earlier, and then the SfS terrain be regenerated starting with this terrain, with any desried transform applied to the cameras before ``parallel_sfs`` is rerun, and then the extent of the LOLA and SfS terrains will agree.
+Or, though this is not recommended, the SfS terrain which exists so far and the LOLA terrain can both be interpolated using the same ``gdalwarp -te <corners>`` command.)

 The error in the SfS DEM (before or after the blending with LOLA) can be estimated as::